Fighting for Employees' Rights & Community Safety

 EEOC regarding your employer's illegal behavior and provide the support

-you need to maximize your chances of wining your case.
+you need to maximize your chances of winning your case.

 Family and Medical Leave Cases: Employees of eligible employers have the right to take up to 12 weeks